jaquerando/testes_case_abinbev/README.md

 This gives you a CLI-style runner outside Airflow (useful for ad-hoc runs or CI).

-Containerization packages your code + dependencies into an image that runs identically everywhere: locally, in Cloud Run Jobs, or from a CI pipeline.
+Containerization packages the code + dependencies into an image that runs identically everywhere: locally, in Cloud Run Jobs, or from a CI pipeline.
 This gives you:

 - Reproducibility (no “works on my machine”).